-- G. Harrisburg University reserves the right to capture, preserve, and/or inspect any information transmitted through, stored on, or used on any IT resource without notice but especially when: - i.
-There is reasonable cause a user has violated this policy. - ii.
-A user or an account appears to be engaged in unusual activity. - iii.
-It is necessary to protect the integrity, security, or functionality of IT resources. - iv.
-It is necessary to protect the University from liability. - v.
+- 7. Harrisburg University reserves the right to capture, preserve, and/or inspect any information transmitted through, stored on, or used on any IT resource without notice but especially when: - 1.
+There is reasonable cause a user has violated this policy. - 2.
+A user or an account appears to be engaged in unusual activity. - 3.
+It is necessary to protect the integrity, security, or functionality of IT resources. - 4.
+It is necessary to protect the University from liability. - 5.
 It is permitted or required by law.